ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - b - React - Integrating React App with backend.md

   - All main concepts have been covered already.
   - Minor diferences:
     - Directory `pages` for components
-    - Functionality to "Update" (form needs to be prefilled) (MAIN NEW THING)
+    - Functionality to "Update" (form needs to be prefilled), "Edit Project Page" (MAIN NEW THING)